Lambda Calculus

 We store the let definitions in an associative list named env, and perform lookups on demand to see if a given string is a variable or shorthand for another term.

 These on-demand lookups and the way we update env means recursive let definitions are possible.
 Thus our interpreter actually runs more than plain lambda calculus; a true lambda calculus term is unable to refer to itself.
-(Haskell similarly permits unrestricted recursion via let expressions.)
+(Haskell similarly permits recursion via let expressions.)
+This is harmless, as below we’ll reveal how to achieve recursion with pure lambda calculus.

 The quote business is a special feature that will be explained later.